borisRadonic/RTSHA/readme.md

 ## About RTSHA

-When we talk about 'functional safety'in RTSHA, we are not referring to 'security'.
-"Functional safety" refers to the aspect of a system's design that ensures it operates correctly in response to its inputs and failures, minimizing risk of physical harm, while "security" refers to the measures taken to protect a system from unauthorized access, disruption, or damage.

 ### The main requirements for RTSHA

 **Predictable Execution Time**: The worst-case execution time for the 'malloc, free' and 'new delete C++' functions must be deterministic and independent of application data.